 The Preferences with the dots afterwards tells you it will open something else.
 The Preferences window or pane has several items you access from the icons in the ToolBar it has.
 It will open at the last one you were using.

-You can Log Out of the current front (selected) Buddy list.
-This will keep the Buddy List visible if it isn't already and show it as "Offline" and shrunk in size as no Buddies are showing.
+You can Log Out of the three services, AIM Jabber and Bonjour.
+This will keep the Buddy List visible if it isn't already and show it as "Disconnected" and shrunk in size as no Buddies are showing.
 The words change to Log In when you are logged out.

 Services is a pop out sub-section that lists the Apps and Apple things that are supposed to be able to interact with iChat.
 I never use this myself so I am not the best one to tell you how this works.

 As I have mentioned in the very top panel and in several others it is possible in this application to Hide various Windows by pressing the Red Button top left of any window (rather than Quitting).
-This is the Menu equivalent but it does it for every iChat window.
+This is the Menu equivalent.
+Show All will bring all windows back on Show either from Hiding or from behind other windows.

 Note:- One iChat window can still hide another if it is bigger.
-Use the Window Menu to pick one of the listed windows when they are open to bring it to the Front
+Click and Hold the icon in the DOCK to list all open windows and select the one you want or use the Window Menu to pick one of the listed windows when they are open.

 The "New Chat with Person" is a Direct Chat start up method.
 This forces the chat to use the UDP protocol and tends to be more "Private", as the Messaging is not routed the same way through the AIM servers.
 Sending a file or a Picture also coverts the Text chat into a Direct Chat.